 The objective of Chiropractic is to restore, maintain and improve health and wellbeing.
 The chiropractic profession is the only health service provider group with spinal adjustment as its core education and practice.

 A Chiropractic adjustment is the skill of using a specific force in a precise direction, applied to a joint that is fixated, “locked up”, or not moving properly.
 This adds motion to the joint, helping it regain a more normalised movement pattern and improved function.
-It also creates a positive input into the nervous system to assist the body to return to optimal function.
-The end goal of this natural procedure is to permit improved spinal function, improved nervous system function, and improved health.

 There are many different ways chiropractors adjust the spine and body.
 Some adjusting methods are quick, whereas others require a slow, constant or indirect pressure.
 Usually the adjustment is delivered by the Chiropractor’s hands or sometimes a specially designed instrument delivers a brief and highly-accurate thrust.